himavarshini/learning/cpp/README.md

 }
 ```

 The above statement has one more new definition called `enum`. `enum`eration often is useful to represent constants or group them together into one to serve one kind of purpose.
-In above example we grouped MANGOES, APPLES, BANANA, AVOCADO into fruits.
+In above example we grouped MANGOES, APPLES, BANANA, AVOCADO into fruits. (see that we have used new feature **typedef** and this is explained in below sections)

 Alternatively we could simply use pre-processor statements to define them as well such as ..